akeamc/safe/README.md

 ## Management

-The management interface is gRPC-based, and the specification (with docs) can be found in the `./proto` directory.
+The management interface, inspired by [HCP Vault's PKI engine](https://developer.hashicorp.com/vault/api-docs/secret/pki), is gRPC-based, and the specification (with docs) can be found in the `./proto` directory.
 There is a Python client available in `./safe-py`.